Burmese hare: Ecology and behaviour

-Status
+Conservation status

-Threats faced by the Burmese hare include the increased cultivation of irrigated rice paddies, which results in unsuitable habitat, and being hunted for food.
-However the hare has a wide range and is a common animal.
-The population is stable, or even possibly increasing in places where logging results in favourable scrubby habitat, so the International Union for Conservation of Nature lists its conservation status as being of "least concern".
+Threats faced by the Burmese hare include the increased cultivation of irrigated rice paddies, which results in unsuitable habitat, and being hunted extensively for food.
+In Laos and Vietnam, the hare's habitat is often burned during the dry season from February to May.
+Populations of the hare are isolated from each other by forest.
+However, the hare has a wide distribution and is common within its range.
+Burning of its habitat may only pose a threat to younger members of the species.
+Its population is stable, or even possibly increasing in places where logging results in favourable scrubby habitat.
+The species' range is presumed to be increasing in areas of Laos that are subject to human-driven deforestation.
+The International Union for Conservation of Nature lists it as a least concern species, but further research on its distribution, taxonomy, and behaviour has been recommended by the authors of the most recent Red List assessment.